mostafa-rizk/major-project/README.md

 5. Final product (10%)

 ## Project Suggestions
-While you are free to choose a project that you are keep on pursuing, here are some suggestions to guide you if you need some suggestions.
+Cannot think of a project to work on?
+Here are some suggestions...

 * [Sidescrolling game in Processing](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations/side-scroller/a/intro-to-hoppy-beaver)
 * [A Mario game in Processing](http://processingjs.nihongoresources.com/test/PjsGameEngine/docs/tutorial/mario.html)